Tinkerstruct/tinkerstruct-docs/src/docs/ts-host-getting-started.md

-# Download and Install Software
+# Getting started with the TS host board

 <details><summary>For Windows</summary>